HOME

 CONTACT

-If, as the hymn writer suggests (Believers 342, v.1), it was possible for all the virtues of the most excellent people to be bound together into one person, that person could not rival our Lord.
+If, as the hymn writer suggests (Believers Hymn Book, No. 342, v.1), it was possible for all the virtues of the most excellent people to be bound together into one person, that person could not rival our Lord.
 The language means that among all who dwell upon the earth there is none to be found that can be compared with Him.
 The Hebrew word rendered “Thou art fairer” means to be very beautiful.
 It could be expressed by the phrase “Beautiful - beautiful - art thou above the children of men.”
-This “beauty” should not be understood of His divine beauty or His glory, as the only begotten of the Father, but of the beauty of His human nature, which being without sin, and full of wisdom, grace, and holiness, exceeds that of all the sons of Adam.
+This “beauty” is not referring here to His divine beauty or His glory, as the only begotten of the Father, but of the beauty of His human nature, which being without sin, and full of wisdom, grace, and holiness, exceeds that of all the sons of Adam.
 He cannot be compared with other men - He must be contrasted.
-He is perfection personified!
-He has been anointed with the oil of myrrh and aloes, and cassia (v.8).
-His love is better than wine, His Name is as ointment poured forth (Song 1:2-3).
+His sinlessness, His holiness, His impeccability, the perfections of His words and His ways, make Him uniquely beautiful, more than the sons of men.